IceCube Collaboration Governance Document

 The Collaboration Board, during the operation phase of IceCube, advises the Director of Operations on selection of personnel that hold key responsibilities for the Maintenance and Operation of the detector.

-Each Collaboration Constituent Institution is represented on the Collaboration Boars by at most two members of which one is voting whereas the other is a non-voting adjunct member.
+Each Collaboration Constituent Institution is represented on the Collaboration Board by at most two members of whom one is voting whereas the other is a non-voting adjunct member.
 The number of votes per institution depends on number of Ph.D. physicists (see for the key section 6 below).

-Early Career - less than five years after the Ph D - scientists in the Collaboration are represented by two additional, at-large, members chosen collectively by Early-Career Collaboration participants.
-The term of service is one year, renewable.
+Early Career scientists in the Collaboration are represented by two additional, at-large, members chosen collectively by Early-Career Collaboration participants.
+The term of service is two years, not renewable, and the terms overlap – i.e. one new representative is elected every year.
 Election rules for Early Career scientists are given in Appendix B. Of the two members, one is voting whereas the other is a non-voting adjunct member.
 Information of who is voting should be given to the Spokesperson before each meeting of the Collaboration Board.
 During the IceCube operation phase, the P.I. of the M&O grant from NSF (the IceCube P.I.) and the Associate Director for Science are ex-officio members of the Collaboration Board.

 - The Spokesperson appoints two Collaboration members who serve as a nomination commission.

 - Nominations are sought from the Collaboration at large.
-Each constituent Institution may offer one or more candidate nominees
+Each constituent Institution may offer any number of candidate nominees.

 - If none of the candidates gets more than 50% of the votes in the first round the choice between the two names with the most votes is decided in a second round.